hemon/phpio/README.md

 * Source viewer
 you can see all your source code which been executed.
 * Cross Request Tracking
-just use a Redis logger can collecting logs from distributed servers.
+A unique request_id is auto inject in Cookie for track http request from frontpage to webservice api, just use a Redis logger can collecting logs from all your php web servers.

 [DEMO](http://hemon.github.io/phpio/demo/index.html)